 Related Reading: How Video Games Impact Divorce

 By now everyone knows smoking cigarettes is bad for your health.
 What you may not know is that it’s also bad for the health of your marriage.
-Over the years, a number of studies, including ones from the University of Michigan and the Australian National University, looked at the relationship between cigarettes and divorce.
+Over the years, many studies, including ones from the University of Michigan and the Australian National University, looked at the relationship between cigarettes and divorce.

 All three found that, to varying degrees, people who smoke experience a much higher incidence of divorce.
 There’s not necessarily a direct causal link—researchers have also examined the connection between smoking and mental stability and as a compatibility factor in relationships—but there is a definite association.